hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step8-create.md

 Notice the templating key uses the dot ('.') notation to navigate and extract the values from the hierarchy in the values.yaml.

-In this case the Helm _create_ feature defaulted the deployed container to be the ubiquitous demonstration application _nginx_.
+In this case, the Helm _create_ feature defaulted the deployed container to be the ubiquitous demonstration application _nginx_.

 As is, this chart is ready to be deployed since all the defaults have been supplied.
 A complete set of sensible defaults is a good practice for any chart you author.
 A good README for your chart should also have a table to reflect these defaults, options and descriptions.